andifalk/client-certificate-demo/README.md

 For this tutorial you need the following requirements:

 * Java JDK version 11 or newer.
-Just grab it from [AdoptJDK](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot).
 * Use a Java IDE of your choice (Just import the repository as a [gradle](https://gradle.org/) project)
 * [mkcert](https://mkcert.dev/) to create trusted certificates for localhost.
 Please follow the [installation instructions](https://github.com/FiloSottile/mkcert#installation) to set this up